Monograms on Byzantine pentanummia

 2024, April 28: An unlisted monogram for Maurice.

-Monograms as designs on Roman coins began under Theodosius II (402-450), more than half a century before the pentanummium became a denomination introduced under the Byzantine emperor Anastasius (491-518).
+Monograms as designs on Roman coins began under Theodosius II (402-450), more than half a century before the pentanummium became a denomination introduced in 512 by the Byzantine emperor Anastasius (491-518).

 Theodosius II, 402-450.